intuition-dev/httpRPC/src/readme.md

 - The https should be provided by the CDN/Edge.
 It makes for a faster https handshake.
 Also, some CDN offer QUIC (http v3) protocol.
 - Recommended practice is that if you have 2 screens calling same RPC: have 2 distinct RPC handlers back-end, that can later call the same business logic.
-- Likely you'd use JWT w/ IAM  (eg. KeyCloak or please-open.it)
+- Likely you'd use JWT w/ IAM  (eg. AWS Cognito or Backendless )

 ## Questions?
 - Open a ticket